 Your photo licence plus International Driving Permits may be used on first arrival, but if staying for any length of time a Cameroonian licence as soon as possible after arrival.
 You can do this by filling in a form at the Delegation of Transport.

 Ensure that any car you hire is adequately insured, preferably by written confirmation from the insurance company (rather than the car hire firm).
 If you are hiring a driver and car, again ensure that you are not liable for any accident or damage.

 Roads in Cameroon are generally in poor condition.
 Many are badly pot-holed, and street lighting, where it exists, is poor.
 After rains, roads in some regions can become a quagmire.
 There are plenty of YouTube clips demonstrating this .
 Pedestrians and stray animals on roads are a frequent hazard.
 Many vehicles are poorly lit and badly driven.

 Roadblocks set up by the police or gendarmerie, are common throughout Cameroon.
 You may be asked to show your passport, driving licence or vehicle registration documents.
 There are regular reports of uniformed members of the security forces stopping motorists on the pretext of minor or non-existent violations of local vehicle regulations in order to extort small bribes.
-We recommend that you do not pay bribes.
+We recommend that you do not pay bribes but each situation obviously should be judged on its own specific circumstances.
 Where possible you should request the officer to provide a ticket, detailing alleged offences of violations that can be paid at a local police station.
-(See my Planning a trip page for advice on dealing with the police in Africa)
+(See my Planning a trip page for advice on dealing with the police in Africa).

 Cameroon Car Rental –

-Europcar, Alamo , National, Avis, Alamo, have branches here.Cameroon also features on Car Rental broker sites such as Argus Car Hire.
+Europcar, Alamo , National, Avis, Alamo, have branches here.Cameroon also features on some Car Rental broker sites.

 Cameroon Self Driving Rules –